 So it shouldn’t come as a surprise that bullying, and how you deal with it influences your self esteem on a massive scale.

-Though I was bullied physically and verbally back in school, I always made it a point to stand my ground and stand up for myself.
+Though I was bullied more verbally than physically back in school, I always made it a point to stand my ground and stand up for myself.

 My self esteem was poor, but had it not been for that I would’ve had bigger self esteem issues and maybe would have dealt with it in a way that’s detrimental and damaging.

 Bullying influences your self esteem and there’s no shortage of bullies on this planet.

 So no matter the cost, always stand up for yourself and your self esteem will end up thanking you in future.

 4. It hurts to be criticized

 You could have been born a frog, an ape, a wasp or a flipping stone of all things.
 And you’d still be judged and criticized for how you are, what you do or what you look like.
 Whether you like it or not.

 How you deal with criticism will determine how low or sky high your self esteem is.
 Whenever I deal or experience criticism, I laugh it off and get back to whatever I was doing.
 Which is a nice way of saying – I don’t give a fuck about what people think of me.